dvidelabs/poly.shell/doc/api/shell.md

 `options`:

-  - `options.args` :

-      (a string or array of strings), optional extra arguments to ssh before the command to execute (these arguments are for ssh, not the command being run by ssh).
+- `options.args`: (a string or array of strings), optional extra arguments to ssh before the command to execute (these arguments are for ssh, not the command being run by ssh).

-  - `options.issuer` :

-      optional name used for logging, overrides `host` and `name` for this purpose.
-Set by job control when creating a shell for a job action with the actions `this.issuer` property.
+- `options.issuer`: optional name used for logging, overrides `host` and `name` for this purpose.
+Set by job control when creating a shell for a job action with the actions `this.issuer` property. - `options.log`: optional true to enable logging (set by job controls log setting for job action shells).

-  - `options.log` :

-      optional true to enable logging (set by job controls log setting for job action shells).

-  - `options.name` :

-      optional informative system name used for logging (not a user name for remote login).
+- `options.name`: optional informative system name used for logging (not a user name for remote login).

-  - `options.passwordCache` :

-      enables sharing of passwords between multiple shells - see `Password Agents`.
+- `options.passwordCache`: enables sharing of passwords between multiple shells - see `Password Agents`.

-  - `options.port` :

-      integer port number for ssh if not the standard port 22 (can also be set in `.ssh/config`).
+- `options.port`: integer port number for ssh if not the standard port 22 (can also be set in `.ssh/config`).

-  - `options.sh` :

-      optional name for the shell to use instead of the environment SHELL variable.
+- `options.sh`: optional name for the shell to use instead of the environment SHELL variable.

-  - `options.ssh` :

-      optional alternative ssh command to use for remote access.
+- `options.ssh`: optional alternative ssh command to use for remote access.

-  - `options.user` :

-      optional user name for ssh (can also be set in `.ssh/config`).
+- `options.user`: optional user name for ssh (can also be set in `.ssh/config`).

+- `options.outStream`: optional writeable stream to receive output instead instead of `process.stdout`.

+- `options.logStream`: optional writeable stream to receive log output instead instead of `process.stdout`.
+Logging only happens if `options.log == true`.

+Example redirecting output stream:

 ### shell.run(cmd, [callback(err)]